silnrsi/fontproof/README.md

 ## Installation

-FontProof requires [SILE](https://github.com/simoncozens/sile).
-You'll need to install SILE according to that package's instructions, and then verify that it works by compiling the [_examples/test.sil_](https://github.com/sile-typesetter/sile/blob/master/examples/test.sil) document.
+FontProof requires [SILE](https://github.com/sile-typesetter/sile).
+You'll need to install SILE according to that package's instructions.

 _Note that SILE is changing rapidly.
 The current class was developed for and tested with release 0.10.1._